matomo-org/developer-documentation/docs/5.x/database-schema.md

 - `idlink_va`: The ID of the `log_link_visit_action` entry that matched this step.
 - `idaction`: The ID of the `log_action` entry that matched this step.
 This is for example the page URL that was viewed to match this step.
 - `idaction_prev`: The ID of the `log_action` entry that the user viewed before matching this step.
-- `idaction_next`: The ID of the `log_action` entry the user nagivated to next after matching this step.
+- `idaction_next`: The ID of the `log_action` entry the user navigated to next after matching this step.
 - `min_step`: The step position where this visit entered this funnel.
 If the first step is configured to be "required" then this is usually "1".
 Otherwise the user might have entered on another step.
 - `max_step`: The max step position this visit entered.
 It tells us basically how far in the funnel the user came.